Starting your first aquarium can seem a bit complex until you go over the basic necessities and what their function is.

 Even though you’ll need to use the bottled nitrifying bacteria after setting up everything else, I deliberately put it high on this checklist.

-That’s because you’ll need to wait for beneficial bacteria to establish themselves before putting stocking your tank with live fish.
+That’s because you’ll need to wait for beneficial bacteria to establish themselves before stocking your tank with live fish.

 Many beginners make the mistake of putting fish in their new aquarium too early.
 If the aquarium doesn’t have a functional colony of beneficial bacteria all of the fish end up dead in a couple of days.